woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/geometries.rst

 Geometry input and output
 -------------------------

-Within the database, geometries are stored in a format only used by PostGIS.
+Within the database, geometries are stored in a format only used only by PostGIS.
 To allow external programs to insert and retrieve "correct" geometries, they must be converted into a format these other programs can understand.
 Fortunately, PostGIS supports a large number of *emitters* and *consumers* for processing different geometry formats:

 * Well-known text (``WKT``)